 Instructions

-Heat a large skillet over medium heat.
-Add the olive oil and the sausage and use a wooden spoon to break up the sausage into small pieces.
-Allow to cook until nearly browned.
-If a lot of fat has accumulated in the process, carefully drain it off into a bowl.
-Then add the garlic, ginger, and onion and stir to combine.
+- Cook the sausage.
+Meanwhile, heat a large skillet over medium heat.
+Add 1 tablespoon of olive oil and the sausage.
+Use a wooden spoon to break up the sausage into small pieces.
+Allow to cook until mostly browned, about 10 minutes.
+If a lot of fat has accumulated in the process, carefully drain off most of it into a bowl.
+Then add the garlic, ginger, onion, bay leaf, cinnamon, nutmeg, and black pepper.
+Stir to combine and cook until the onion is golden, about 5 minutes or so.

 Notes